ericop/BlipWars/README.md

 - Music is by FoxSynergy (http://opengameart.org/content/planetrise) and by remaxim (http://opengameart.org/content/nature-theme-sketch) and by PetterTheSturgeon (http://opengameart.org/content/sci-fi-electronic-lost-signal)
 - This game BlipWars draws inspiration from all the sci-fi RTS games before it.
 Thanks for inspiring me ;)
 - EricOP https://github.com/ericop for other graphics and sound effects

+## To Do
+- [ ] Add project landing page with [cool theme](http://themes.gohugo.io/github-project-landing-page/)
+- [ ] Add 1 player mode vs AI
+- [ ] Add *Pin Selector* to replace buttons for building new units
+- [ ] Add first two specialists, Researcher and Sniper
+- [ ] Add other specialists as time allows